Dior: 2024

+2025

+In May 2025, Dior confirmed they were a victim to a cyber attack which resulted in a data breach that compromised personal customer information, primarily in China.
+The company said the breach was discovered on 7 May and involved ‘unauthorised access’ to a customer database.
+The database contained personally identifiable information such as names, gender, email and postal addresses, phone numbers or purchase history.

+In early July, Dior faced backlash for a $200,000 coat from Jonathan Anderson's debut collection, which prominently features mukaish work, a traditional Indian embroidery technique.
+Fashion commentator Hanan Besnovic highlighted the lack of credit for Indian artisans, echoing the recent controversy where Prada similarly failed to acknowledge the origin of their Kolhapuri chappals.
+This reignites debate over luxury brands appropriating traditional craftsmanship without due recognition.

 Ownership and shareholdings

 At the end of 2010, the only declared major shareholder in Christian Dior S.A. was Groupe Arnault SAS, the family holding company of Bernard Arnault.
 The group's control amounted to 69.96% of Dior's stock and 82.86% of its voting rights.
 The remaining shares are considered free float.

 Christian Dior S.A. held 42.36% of the shares of LVMH and 59.01% of its voting rights at the end of 2010.
 Arnault held an additional 5.28% of shares and 4.65% of votes directly.